MicrosoftDocs/memdocs/memdocs/intune/configuration/administrative-templates-restrict-usb.md

 ## Common class GUIDs to allow USB devices

-- **Keyboard and mouse**: To allow, add the following GUIDs to the device profile:
+- **Keyboard and mouse**: Add the following GUIDs to the device profile:

   - Keyboard: `{4d36e96b-e325-11ce-bfc1-08002be10318}`
   - Mouse: `{4d36e96f-e325-11ce-bfc1-08002be10318}`

-- **Cameras, headphones and microphones**: To allow, add the following GUIDs to the device profile:
+- **Cameras, headphones and microphones**: Add the following GUIDs to the device profile:

   - USB Bus devices (hubs and host controllers): `{36fc9e60-c465-11cf-8056-444553540000}`
   - Human Interface Devices (HID): `{745a17a0-74d3-11d0-b6fe-00a0c90f57da}`